-In this article, we will discuss 8085 microprocessor pin configuration or Pin diagram of 8085.
+In this article, we will discuss 8085 microprocessor pin configuration or Pin diagram of 8085 or external architecture of 8085 microprocessor.
 Figure 1 shows the pin diagram of the 8085 Microprocessor.

 The pins on the chip can be grouped into 6 groups: